A guide to open-source WoW addon managers and comparison of resource usage among those managers

 The last open-source addon manager on the list is WowUp.

-When it comes to the UI of WowUp, it falls somewhere between Ajour and Singularity.
-It has the list-style view of Ajour with the images like Singularity.
+When it comes to the UI of WowUp, it looks a little like Ajour but has addon images like Overwolf.
 From a features perspective, it also allows you to set up automatic updates and can be launched at startup.

-Unlike the previous two managers, WowUp does not currently have support for creating backups of your addons.
-Additionally, it does not allow you to browse for new addons by category.
+Unlike Ajour, WowUp does not currently have support for creating backups of your addons.

-With that said, I have personally used WowUp for over 6 months now and have really liked its functionality and interface.
+With that said, I have personally used WowUp for over a year now and have really liked its functionality and interface.

 Are open-source addon managers really more lightweight?

-Now that you have been introduced to 3 alternatives to Overwolf, it is time to see if they are more lightweight than the CurseForge app.
+Now that you have been introduced to a couple of alternatives to Overwolf, it is time to see if they are more lightweight than the CurseForge app.

 To test this, I decided to take a look and see how much memory and processing power each of the addon managers was using on my computer.
 To start, I opened the addon managers and watched their performance over a few minutes while in the background.
 I then brought the application to the foreground and clicked around to see how high the CPU and RAM usage would spike during use.
 Finally, I decided to see what each application did to my computer on startup.